Let's get in some trouble

 The obvious first issue is

 Immutability has a slightly different meaning for arrays, however.
-You are still not allowed to perform any action that has the . . .
+You are still not allowed to perform any . . .

 Just saving you some time

 If you were thinking of creating a Swift framework and writing some unit tests, you should be aware of a bug.
 You cannot currently extend a built-in or standard library generic type with any properties or methods that require the type's generic parameters.

 In other words, create a framework project in Swift and add this to a . . .